 Grand Admiral Thrawn: Money Management Lessons

 I flashed the geek signal and reached out to my own Inferno Squad to bring you the wisdom of Thrawn!
-I reach out to the best personal financial bloggers to share their favorite Thrawn quote and how you can use it to manage your money like a tactical genius.
+I gathered the best personal finance bloggers to share their favorite Thrawn quote and how you can use it to manage your money like a tactical genius.

 Note, if you have not read Timothy Zhan’s excellent book Thrawn, below will contain some spoilers, go and pick up a copy and read it, I’m not going anywhere.

 Thrawn first appeared in the expanded universe before Lucasfilm selling the Star Wars franchise to Disney.
 The Thrawn trilogy is highly regarded as some of the best Star Wars books.
 After Disney took the helm of the Star Wars empire (pun intended), they decided to clean the slate of the old expanded universe.
 The decision to scrap the Star Wars EU was a controversial decision; however, the old EU was a bit of a mess as writers and creators were allowed to run amuck with little guidance for continuity.
 All of the old novels are now considered Star Wars legends.

 Disney set about creating a new canon, with an enhanced focus on continuity.
 As Thrawn was a fan favorite, he was brought back into the fold on the hit cartoon Star Wars Rebels.
 Additionaly, Timothy Zhan who wrote the original Thrawn trilogy was tasked with writing a new book returning Thrawn to canon lore.